samsquire/ideas4/README.md

 When you have a lot of loops and nested code it's not always obvious what context you're in, when you click you should be given a list of the outer contexts of what you want to place after.

-# 111. Autoparallelization and auto network patallelization
+# 111. Autoparallelization and auto network parallelization

 The code to parallelize via threads and via network should be the same.